Where will we stay?

 Wouldn't it just be better to send money rather than spend money to travel somewhere?

 The answer is “sometimes yes and sometimes no.” It is very important as disciples of Christ to always assess whether or not we are producing fruit through the proper management of the resources that God has given us.
 What we have found in Baja is that hands-on serving can be done at a very reasonable cost.
 It is one thing to see an orphan or sick child on a television screen.
 It is quite another thing to serve these children with your own hands.
+Please see our president’s comments about the cost of short-term missions.

 Are those who go on short-term missions trips considered missionaries?